JohnUzoka/mono-nx/README.md

 DllImport/PInvoke for functions that are not statically defined in [dl_shim.c](native/shared/dl_shim.c) requires to use a custom build of the interpreter, in such cases you should fork the `native/` folder and add your external libraries to a dl_shim file, then build the NRO.
 For this you will need the mono static libraries distributed as part of the SDK release.

 AOT requires [additional steps](notes/aot.md)

+You can see an example of porting a real game in my [osu-stream-nx](https://github.com/exelix11/osu-stream-nx/tree/master) repo and the relevant [write up](notes/writeup-part2.md).

 > [!IMPORTANT]
 > Reminder for when you **will** hit things that do not work. **this is an unsupported port, do NOT open issues on the real dotnet/runtime.**.
 If you want to help document what is broken you can open an issue in this repo, but as of now there is no support.